SAR-ARD/asard/docs/source/api.rst

 Processing
 ----------

-.. automodule:: ERS_NRB.processor
+.. automodule:: asard.processor
     :members:
     :undoc-members:
     :show-inheritance:

 SAR
 ^^^
-`ERS_NRB` offers a mechanism to plug in different SAR processors.
+`asard` offers a mechanism to plug in different SAR processors.
 The software offers a `snap` reference implementation module that can be translated to other processors.
-All "main interface" functions need to be implemented so that `ERS_NRB` can fully interact with the module.
+All "main interface" functions need to be implemented so that `asard` can fully interact with the module.

 SNAP
 ++++

-.. automodule:: ERS_NRB.snap
+.. automodule:: asard.snap
     :members:
     :undoc-members:
     :show-inheritance: